dribble-njr/blog/src/README.md

     desc: The best way to predict the future is to invent it.
     link: https://yangxiaobai.top/

-footer: 'No' means Next Opportunity.
+footer: No means Next Opportunity.
 ---